wiredimpact/wired-impact-volunteer-management/README.txt

 1. View Volunteer Profiles

 == Changelog ==

+= 1.1 =
+* Added widget to allow admins to list volunteer opportunities in the sidebar or other widgetized areas.

 = 1.0.4 =
 * Added additional arguments to one hook and one filter for further custom development flexibility.